craigthomasfrost/cfdesigner.github.io/_posts/2020-04-21-book-collecting.md

 ---

-I'll wrap up by calling out that most of these ideas are not very defensible, and acknowledge that I could be accused of thinly disguised conformation bias (and that I'd probably agree).
+I'll wrap up by calling out that most of these ideas are not very defensible, and acknowledge that I could be accused of thinly disguised confirmation bias (and that I'd probably agree).
 But if you can't indulge your own biases on a personal blog, I'm not sure where you can indulge them.